naueramant/Audiblex/README.md

 # Audiblex
-Audible aax audiobook to M4A, M4B and MP4 converter.
+Audible aax audiobook to M4A, M4B and MP3 converter.

 It works by extracting the audiobook checksum, looking up it's activation bits in a rainbow table and converting the to the specified format.

 ## Platform
-The script is only tested on Linux.
+The script is only tested on Linux x64.
 It will properly work on OSX and properly not on Windows..

 ## Requirements
 * Python 3